igorkasyanchuk/avatarro/README.md

 - CI
 - better graphics and more gradients
 - radial gradient

+## Credits

+The idea of this gem came after reading an article: https://kukicola.io/posts/creating-google-like-letter-avatars-using-erb-generated-svgs/.
+We actually did something similar with HTML/CSS on our project too, but with SVG solution looks just better.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).